damianhakert/damianhakert.github.io/source/handbook/security/index.html.md

 ![Vault Selector](/handbook/security/1password-vault-selector.png)

-Keep in mind that **Primary** is your *local, private* vault and *is not synced* unless you enable syncing it to something like your personal Dropbox account.
+Keep in mind that **Primary** is your *local, private* vault and *is not synced* unless you enable syncing it to something like your personal Dropbox account or iCloud (Mac/iOS only).

 **Your Vault** is your *remote, private* vault that *is* synced to the GitLab 1Password for Teams account, and *can not* be viewed by anyone else on the team,